matthias-stemmler/annimate/docs/user-guide/src/troubleshooting.md

 To fix this, make sure that you remove the "quarantine" attribute as described in the [Installation](installation.md#macos) section.

-### There is a "permission denied" error when trying to install an update
+### On Linux, there is a "permission denied" error when trying to install an update

-If you see an error message like this when Annimate tries to install an update (instead of `os error 13`, it could also show `os error 1`):
+If you see an error message like this when Annimate tries to install an update on Linux (instead of `os error 13`, it could also show `os error 1`):

 ![Screenshot of error during update](img/update-error.png)

-this is because Annimate has no write permissions on its executable file.

-This mostly happens on macOS if Annimate is installed into a folder such as `/Applications` that requires administrator permissions or in a protected folder such as `Desktop`, `Documents` or `Downloads` in the home directory.
-To fix this, make sure to install Annimate into a non-protected folder as described in the [Installation](installation.md#macos) section.

-It can also happen on Linux if the current user has no permission to write to the folder containing the Annimate AppImage.
+this is because the current user has no permission to write to the folder containing the Annimate AppImage.
 To fix this, you may assign the necessary permissions by running

 ```shell
 chmod u+w <folder containing the .appimage file>
 ```

-In any case, instead of letting Annimate update itself, you can alternatively just download and install/run the latest release.
+In any case, instead of letting Annimate update itself, you can alternatively just download and run the latest release.

 > **Note:** Your imported corpora are persisted across updates and will _not_ be lost even if you install a newer version manually.